mdozmorov/R.Lorin.RNA-seq/Analysis_RepeatSoaker_deseq.md

 ```
-## The number of enriched pathways:0
+## The number of enriched Reactome pathways:0
 ```